Neural Canonical Transformation for the Spectra of Fluxional Molecule CH5+: Results

-In comparison to the harmonic approximations of CH$_5^+$ and the NCT result of $\text{CH}_4$, the Lorentzian spectrum of $\text{CH}_5^+$ displays notable discrepancies in several frequency regions.
-At low frequencies, a distinct set of levels near 100~$\text{cm}^{-1}$ is observed exclusively in the NCT spectrum of $\text{CH}_5^+$.
-These levels arise from strong anharmonicity and are generally absent in experimental spectra due to limited sensitivity in this domain, as demonstrated by the laser-induced reaction spectrum of Ref.~\cite{asvany_understanding_2005}.
-No corresponding states are present in the more rigid $\text{CH}_4$ molecule.
-Near 2000~$\text{cm}^{-1}$, $\text{CH}_5^+$ has additional energy levels in a region forbidden by the harmonic approximation.
-The DMC method can also identify states within this region, provided the nodal surface is chosen properly.
-For example, Ref.~\cite{hinkle_theoretical_2009} reports a high-symmetry state at 2164~$\text{cm}^{-1}$ found by DMC.
-However, due to the symmetry, such a state is generally forbidden or exhibits only negligible intensity in the IR spectrum.
-At higher frequencies, around 3000~$\text{cm}^{-1}$, $\text{CH}_5^+$ displays a comparatively continuous spectral profile, whereas $\text{CH}_4$ retains a discrete band structure.
+In comparison to the harmonic approximation of CH$_5^+$, the NCT Lorentzian spectrum displays notable discrepancies in several frequency regions.
+At low frequencies, we find several excited states with the lowest at about 10~$\text{cm}^{-1}$ that are completely absent from the harmonic approximation.
+These low-lying levels are in quantitative agreement with the converged full-dimensional variational calculation of Wang \& Carrington~\cite{wang_vibrational_2008} on the same JBB PES (see the state-by-state comparison in Table~\ref{tab:full_energy}), and the fixed-node DMC of Hinkle \& McCoy~\cite{hinkle_characterizing_2008} independently reports a state at 44~$\text{cm}^{-1}$ in the same region (see Fig.~\ref{fig:lorentz_spectra}(a)), confirming that they are genuine anharmonic features of the vibrational Hamiltonian rather than a method artifact and providing further evidence that the harmonic approximation fails for CH$_5^+$.
+These low-energy excitations are generally absent from experimental infrared spectra due to limited sensitivity in this frequency range~\cite{asvany_understanding_2005}, but they are present in the spectrum of the true vibrational Hamiltonian.
+Near 2000~$\text{cm}^{-1}$, the NCT spectrum has additional energy levels that are also absent from the harmonic approximation.
+The DMC method can identify individual states in this region when the nodal surface is chosen properly; for example, Ref.~\cite{hinkle_theoretical_2009} reports a high-symmetry state at 2164~$\text{cm}^{-1}$ from DMC, although such a high-symmetry state is generally forbidden or carries negligible oscillator strength in an infrared spectrum.